The64thGamer/cheeseepedia/content/t0wwcqqaxr7f2ph3/content.md

-The ***Cyberamics Control Center* is a computer that plays showtapes and controls animatronics for the {{< wiki-link "Kooser PTT Show" >}} that debuted in December of 1978, and later the {{< wiki-link "Cyberamics" >}} shows that were produced from 1979 onwards, which is still used to the current day.
+The ***Cyberamics Control Center* is a computer that plays showtapes and controls animatronics for the [Kooser PTT Show] that debuted in December of 1978, and later the [Cyberamics] shows that were produced from 1979 onwards, which is still used to the current day.
 Originally running showtapes on 7' reels, it would be upgraded in 1988 to support SVHS tapes, and in 2005 to support DVDs.**

 ## Function